-This policy is a guideline only and does not create a guarantee of employment.
+This policy is a guideline only and does not create a guarantee of employment, maintaining an at-will employment status.
 Notwithstanding this Policy, the Agency reserves the right to discipline or terminate any employee at any time and for any reason not in violation of local, state or federal law.